|13||Summer 2017||Amended, approved and issued||Summer 2018|

 - A personalised action plan will be put into place for those persistent offenders.

-Further misbehaviour will be considered cumulatively and could lead to “serious unacceptable behaviour” if a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents in the class file.
-All adults employed by the school should record incidents in this file (the lunchtime team have their own file in the community room where incidents may be recorded).
+Further misbehaviour will be considered cumulatively and could lead to “serious unacceptable behaviour” if a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
+All adults employed by the school should record incidents in this file (the lunchtime team have their own file in the community room where incidents may be recorded if necessary).

 In all disciplinary actions it is essential that the child understands fully that it is their behaviour which is not acceptable, not them as a person.
 Where applicable a child should be reprimanded privately in order to avoid a situation of peer group admiration or ridicule.
 Group punishments should be avoided as they breed resentment.